ksurajsingh/shadow_clone/readme.md

 ## TODO
 - [ ] fix this page
 - [ ] try and test omarchy
+- [ ] try and test prasoon rangan and others
 - [ ] Add a disclaimer -
       1. at your own risk
       2. check packages file for the packges requiores [ 🤔 if you could use the packages.md for actuall files that are going to be downlaoded . ]